Field: Latin America

 Advisor: Nara Milanich

-I am a Ph.D.
-Candidate in Latin American History, focusing on race, gender, slavery, and emancipation in Colombia and the Americas.
-My dissertation entitled, “To The Mine I Will Not Go: Freedom, Family, and the Abolition of Slavery on the Colombian Black Pacific, 1821-1852,” explores the social struggles over freedom and enslavement during the gradual abolition of slavery in the frontier, gold-mining Pacific coastal province of Chocó, Colombia through gender, the household, and the family.
-My committee includes Nara Milanich (Advisor), Pablo Piccato, Caterina Pizzigoni, Natasha Lightfoot, Michael Taussig (Anthropology), and Marcela Echeverri (Yale).
+Yesenia Barragan is currently a Woodrow Wilson National Dissertation Fellow (15-16) and Doctoral Candidate in Latin American History, focusing on race, slavery, and emancipation in Colombia and the Americas.
+Her dissertation titled, “To The Mine I Will Not Go: Freedom and Emancipation on the Colombian Pacific, 1821-1852,” explores the social and political struggles over freedom and bondage during the gradual abolition of slavery along the Pacific coast of Colombia, the gold-mining center of the former Spanish Empire.
+Drawing upon never previously examined notarial and ecclesiastical records, civil and criminal cases, and government correspondence in archives across Colombia, Spain, the U.S., and the U.K., her dissertation analyzes the rule of freedom as it played out in the lives of enslaved families, the children of the Free Womb, white, mestizo, and free black slave masters, and republican officials during gradual emancipation in Colombia.
+Her committee includes Nara Milanich (Advisor), Pablo Piccato, Caterina Pizzigoni, Michael Taussig (Anthropology), and Marcela Echeverri (Yale).

 Yesenia is the past recipient of a Ford Foundation Predoctoral Fellowship (3 years), the Social Science Research Council-International Dissertation Research Fellowship, the Evelyn Walker Fellowship, the George E. Haynes Fellowship, and the Richard Hofstadter Fellowship.
 Grants from the Institute of Latin American Studies, the Center for the Study of Ethnicity and Race, the SSRC-Mellon Mays Initiative, and the Mining History Association have supported her archival research in Colombia, Spain, and the United States.
 At Columbia, she was the co-founder of the interdisciplinary Workshop on Critical Approaches to Race and Ethnicity, and the Graduate History Association’s Diversity Chair.
 Last year, she organized a national conference Reworking Freedom: Graduate Student Workshop on Re-Centering the Enslaved in Histories of the Americas at the Institute for Research in African-American Studies at Columbia.
 She has served as a Teaching Fellow for Colonial and Modern Latin America, and recently designed and taught her own undergraduate seminar “Race in Latin America.”